About

 - Expand our understanding of the ways the human brain varies in both healthy and neurological conditions and advance psychiatric research

-- Engage in outreach activities with a variety of organizations serving underrepresented groups
+- Engage in outreach activities with a variety of organizations serving the community

 Research overview